 Individuals who believe they have been subjected to harassment should immediately report the incident to their supervisors, any member of management with whom they are comfortable, their designated Human Resources contacts or the Legal & Compliance Office.
-Reports may also be made confidentially and anonymously through the Business Conduct Hotline.
+Reports may also be made confidentially and anonymously through the Business Conduct Hotline (see "Contact Information").
 All reports will be promptly and thoroughly investigated.

 Employees or supervisors who observe or become aware of harassment should immediately advise their supervisors, higher management, their designated Human Resources contacts or the Legal & Compliance Office.
 No employee should assume that the Company is already aware of a problem.
-All complaints and concerns should be brought to management's, the Human Resources Department's, or the Legal & Compliance Office's attention so that appropriate steps can be taken.
+All complaints and concerns should be brought to the attention of management, the Human Resources Department, or the Legal & Compliance Office so that appropriate steps can be taken.